juliagoolia28/presentations/README.md

 # Presentations
 Below are citations for the selected presentations included in the current repository.
 For questions, comments and/or concerns, please raise an issue.

+## NOL 2020
+Momsen, J., Schneider, J.M., & Abel, A.D.
+(2020).
+Developmental differences in neural oscillations supporting the identification of novel word meaning from context.
+Poster for the Neurobiology of Language Conference, virtual.

 ## OHBM 2020
 Schneider, J.M., Legault, J.L., & Qi, Z. (2020).
 Brain activation during statistical learning predicts adults’ vocabulary.
 Poster accepted to the Organization for Human Brain Mapping Conference, Montreal, Canada.